 Indiana sports betting regulations do a good job of balancing the need to regulate the gaming industry with business-friendly policies that ensure a wide variety of options for sports bettors in the state.

-Sports betting in Indiana was authorized as a result of the House Enrolled Act 1015-2019 and codified within Indiana Code § 4-38.
+IN sports betting was authorized by the Indiana sports betting bill, House Enrolled Act 1015-2019, and codified within Indiana Code § 4-38.
 The state has put together an excellent online resource that covers all the relevant rules and regulations in incredible detail.

 We have summarized the most important information below.